MicahJank/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    We learned about server side routing using express and we learned about express middleware.

 - [ ] Describe Middleware?

+    middleware are functions that we can have execute in a specific order that will perform some additional action on our code.

 - [ ] Describe a Resource?

+    A resource is anything the client can access through the server you are building.

 - [ ] What can the API return to help clients know if a request was successful?

+    To help the clients know if a request was successful the API can return a status code that implies what happens (i.e. a status code of 200 means everything was OK), whether that be something successful or something unsuccessful.

 - [ ] How can we partition our application into sub-applications?

+    We can use express routers in order to split our application up into smaller sub applications.

 ## Project Setup